wyn/baking-potato/README.md

 will delete the build artifacts and all contracts.

+### Playing a game

+There is no front-end yet, game-play must be directed through tezos-client calls.

 At the end of the Makefile are some helper functions that allow you to set up two games and play through them.

 The first game, initiated by Alice has a maximum of three players.